-Meta descriptions allow search engines and humans to know what your webpage is about, so it's super important that they’re written well in order to rank high in search results.
+Meta descriptions allow search engines and humans to know what your web page is about, so it's super important that they’re written well in order to rank high in search results.
 When writing and optimizing a meta description, it is very important to choose your target keywords to include wisely.
 A good first step to take here is to do some initial keyword research to find out what it is your target audience is actually searching for, and then optimize your meta description with those keywords and phrases.
 This does not mean keyword stuff.
-Effective SEO puts the users needs first, and search engine crawlers know this too.
+Effective SEO puts the user's needs first, and search engine crawlers know this too.
 Keyword stuffing will only hurt your rankings in the long run, as both people and bots will catch on quickly.
-We suggest writing your meta description in a way that is catered to your target audience first, and then adding in those target keywords where it makes logical sense afterwards.
+We suggest writing your meta description in a way that is catered to your target audience first and then adding in those target keywords where it makes logical sense afterward.

 3. Call to Action

 One of the most important aspects to keep in mind when writing meta descriptions is the call to action (CTA).
 This could be as simple as “buy now”, or you could provide more specific directions such as “get in touch today by filling out this form”.
 Including an enticing and clear CTA will help increase your rankings within search engines because it encourages visitors to take action and click on your webpage.
 Add the CTA in a way that feels genuine, so the viewer feels a sense of trust rather than hesitation due to fear of being scammed or ripped off.
 Keep it light and friendly, and you’re golden.